 What about at unstaffed stations?

 Be sure to look for signs and kiosks that give instructions for what to expect and where to board at unstaffed stations.
-Check Train Status on Amtrak.com, the Amtrak Mobile Applications or by calling 1-800-USA-RAIL.
+Check Train Status on Amtrak.com and the Amtrak mobile apps before arriving at your station.

 Train crews will direct you to the appropriate car and will help with luggage.